FINDING A SERIES OR AN AUTHOR:

 Shadow Bound (6/2012)

-Oath Bound (2013)
+Oath Bound (5/2013) (FINAL)

 WORLD-BUILDING

-Don't you love it when a wonderful new UF series hits the market?
+Don't you love it when a great new series hits the market?
 I have been awaiting Rachel Vincent's new series with great anticipation because her SHIFTERS/WERECATS Series is one of my all-time favorites.
 This new series is going to be just as great if it stays on the level of its first book, which is absolutely fantastic.

 Here's the opening paragraph of Blood Bound: "Only two-thirty in the morning, and I already had blood on my hands.
 The most messed-up part of that?
 It was the hour that bothered me."
 How's that for dark and gritty?